KRChapman/readme/README.md

 ### Starting

-Press the white lettered run button to get the simulation started.
+Press the video button to see a video from youtube that has Conway himself explaining the Game of Life.Then Press the white lettered run button to get the simulation started.
 Whether it is running or not clicking on the cells creates or destroys respectivly.

 ### Speed